A Guide to Baby Pramsuits

 What should I dress my baby in under the pramsuit?

 What you decide to dress your little one in underneath their pramsuit depends on how cold it is outside.
 For crisp autumn days, layer a lighter-weight pramsuit over their everyday babygrow or a vest and leggings.
 And when the chill of winter sets in, opt for cosy thermals and knitwear along with warm socks, mittens and a hat, layered underneath a thicker pramsuit with a hood.
-As a rule of thumb, your baby will need one additional layer than what you're wearing.
+As a rule of thumb, your baby will need one additional layer than you're wearing.

 Do I need a footmuff as well as a pramsuit?